amckenna41/iso3166-2/README.md

   <!-- <img src="https://upload.wikimedia.org/wikipedia/commons/e/e3/ISO_Logo_%28Red_square%29.svg" alt="iso" height="300" width="400"/> -->
 </div>

 > iso3166-2 is a lightweight custom-built Python wrapper, and accompanying API, for the RestCountries API (https://restcountries.com/) which includes an abundance of information about all ISO 3166 countries/territories 🌎.
 But this package also includes information about all countrys' ISO 3166-2 subdivision codes & names, which is absent from RestCountries.
 Currently, the package and API supports data from 250 countries/territories, according to the ISO 3166-1 standard.
-The full list of attributes that are supported can be seen in the [ATTRIBUTES.md][attributes] file.
+The full list of 36 attributes that are supported by `iso3166-2` can be seen in the [ATTRIBUTES.md][attributes] file.
 Available via a Python software package or an API; a demo of both is available [here][demo].
 There is also a demo available for the get_iso3166_2.py script that exports all the ISO 3166-2 from the various data sources, available [here][demo_get_iso3166_2].

 Table of Contents
 -----------------